The Double Man (1967 film)

-The Double Man is a 1967 British spy film directed by Franklin Schaffner, starring Yul Brynner.
-Britt Ekland, Clive Revill, Anton Diffring, Moira Lister, and Lloyd Nolan appear in support.
+The Double Man is a 1967 British spy film starring Yul Brynner, with Britt Ekland, Clive Revill, Anton Diffring, Moira Lister, and Lloyd Nolan appearing in support.

-The plot is very loosely based on the critically acclaimed 1958 novel Legacy of a Spy by Henry S. Maxfield.
-As in the novel, much of the action takes place in the Austrian Alps.
-Brynner is a CIA agent investigating his son's fatal "accident": although he learns a few things from others, he slowly is convinced something else is happening and discovers a fiendish Russian plan.
+Directed by Franklin Schaffner, the Cold War-era plot is very loosely based on the critically acclaimed 1958 novel Legacy of a Spy by Henry S. Maxfield.
+Brynner is an assistant director of the CIA agent investigating his son's fatal "skiing accident" in the Austrian Alps.
+Piecing things together his own way, he slowly is convinced something else is happening and discovers a fiendish Russian-backed Stasi plan.